Rand Paul Calls Joe Biden A ‘Weakened Vessel’ Who Will Allow Far Left And Socialists To Control Administration

 Elaborating more on his socialism concerns, Paul said he has watched the ideology grow in popularity alongside the rise of Bernie Sanders.
 After noting that recent polls show that over half of young people “think socialism would be a good idea,” the 57-year-old issued words of caution for them by citing Venezuela, Cuba, and other countries as warnings.

 “Inflation is multiple thousands of percents, currency is worthless, and yet they (Venezuela) sit upon more oil reserves than any other country including Saudi Arabia and yet it is absolute poverty.
-Socialism doesn’t work.”
+Socialism doesn’t work,” Paul explained.

-The politician is an ardent support of capitalism, saying that when workers try to maximize profits for themselves and their families, it generates more wealth for everyone in the process.
+The politician is an ardent supporter of capitalism, saying that when workers try to maximize profits for themselves and their families, it generates more wealth for everyone in the process.

 “The most selfless or greatest distribution of goods, the most humanitarian thing you can do is actually have an economy based on self interest.”

-But while this particular interview saw Paul take aim at liberals, the libertarian-leaning lawmaker is not afraid to take up issue with his fellow republicans, either.
+But while this particular interview saw Paul take aim at liberals, the libertarian-leaning lawmaker is not afraid to take up issue with his fellow Republicans, either.
 As The Inquisitr previously reported, Paul said his own party owes Barack Obama an apology for their critiques of his administration’s spending following their own economic mishaps.